Wishbone Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The first ingredient in this dog food is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

-The sixth ingredient is fish meal, another protein-rich meat concentrate.
+The second ingredient is fish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1